Journalists on trial in Turkey mock conspiracy case

 Turkey is currently holding nearly 100 members of the news media in jail, one of the highest numbers worldwide, in a crackdown that critics and rights groups say blights Muslim Turkey's image as a role model for democracy in the Middle East.

+Looking thinner but defiant, Sener, an award-winning journalist who has written books about Turkey's clandestine "deep state" activities, greeted observers as he entered a packed courtroom saying "Welcome to the theatre" and took a bow.

-"I am here because I am a journalist looking for the truth," said a defiant Sik, who has written books about the infiltration of the police by an Islamist movement led by Fethullah Gulen, a Muslim theologian based in the United States and considered close to parts of the ruling AK Party.
+Sik, who has written books about the infiltration of the police by an Islamist movement led by Fethullah Gulen, a Muslim theologian based in the United States and considered close to parts of the ruling AK Party, derided the case against them.

-"A lie has been told from the start - that journalism was not put on trial here.
-The evidence against me includes 212 news stories, 247 phone tapping scripts and one book."

-Sener, an award-winning journalist who has written about police negligence in failing to prevent the 2007 murder of prominent Turkish-Armenian journalist Hrant Dink, greeted observers as he entered a packed courtroom saying "Welcome to the theatre" and took a bow.

-Looking thinner and with his voice trembling at times, he said the charges against him were baseless.

-"I have put my life on the line by questioning Dink's murder.
-Our colleagues are in jail for writing news stories."

-Sik and Sener are accused of belonging to 'Ergenekon', an ultra-nationalist group accused by prosecutors of being behind multiple conspiracies against Prime Minister Tayyip Erdogan's AK Party government.
+Like Sener, he is accused of belonging to the 'Ergenekon', an ultra-nationalist group accused by prosecutors of being behind multiple conspiracies against Prime Minister Tayyip Erdogan's AK Party government.

 If found guilty the two face a maximum of 15 years in prison.
 Both have denied the charges and say the evidence against them was planted.